fire-archive/DesignConcepts/chapters/level_05.md

 *Originally posted July 13, 2009*

 Until this point, we have made lots of games and game rules, but at no point have we examined what makes a *good* rule from a *bad* one.
-Nor have we really examined the different *kinds* of rules that form a game designer’s palette.
+Nor have we really examined the different *kinds* of rules that form a game designer's palette.
 Nor have we talked about the relationship between the game rules and the player experience.
 These are the things we examine today.

 ## Course Announcements